Nouveau Monde Graphite : CONVERTIBLE NOTE SUBSCRIPTION AGREEMENT - Form 6-K | MarketScreener

 "Technical Report" means the technical report titled "NI 43-101 Technical Feasibility Study Report for the Matawinie Mine and the Bécancour Battery Material Plant Integrated Graphite Projects", effective as of July 6, 2022 and filed on SEDAR on August 10, 2022.

-"Transaction Documents" means this Agreement, the Note, the Pallinghurst Investment Agreement, the IQ Investment Agreement, the Pallinghurst Letter Agreement, the Mitsui Side Letter Agreement, the Framework Agreement, the Memorandum of Understanding, the Pallinghurst Subscription Agreement, the IQ Subscription Agreement, the Pallinghurst Note and the IQ Note and any other agreement, document, instrument and certificate executed and exchanged in connection with the execution of this Agreement.
+"Transaction Documents" means this Agreement, the Note, the Pallinghurst Investment Agreement, the IQ Investment Agreement, the Pallinghurst Letter Agreement, the Mitsui Side Letter Agreement, the Framework Agreement, the Memorandum of Understanding, the Pallinghurst Subscription Agreement, the Mitsui Subscription Agreement, the Pallinghurst Note and the Mitsui Note and any other agreement, document, instrument and certificate executed and exchanged in connection with the execution of this Agreement.

 - 7 -